MaartinShz/PLS-Package/README.md

 ## Function fit

 ### Parameters
-After the construction of the object, we can apply the function plsda_fit to our oject.
+After the construction of the object, we can apply the function plsda_fit to our object.
 This function have many parameters :

 - object